patxibocos/google-photos-exporter/README.md

 and the following **environment variables** to be present:

-- **GITHUB_TOKEN**: GitHub personal access token with write access to the repo where photos will be stored
+- **GITHUB_ACCESS_TOKEN**: GitHub personal access token with write access to the repo where photos will be stored
 - **GOOGLE_PHOTOS_CLIENT_ID**: ID of the OAuth client
 - **GOOGLE_PHOTOS_CLIENT_SECRET**: secret of the OAuth client
 - **GOOGLE_PHOTOS_REFRESH_TOKEN**: a non expiring refresh token for the OAuth client